DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Experimental Setup

-\rparagraph{Retrieve} The retriever model is a dense passage retriever\footnote{Implementation details in \Cref{appx:train_retriever}.} (DPR) finetuned on Mathlib data to map informal queries to their formal dependencies~\citep{liu2025rethinking}.
+\rparagraph{Retrieve} The retriever model is a dense passage retriever\footnote{See \Cref{appx:train_retriever} for the training details of the retriever.} (DPR) finetuned on Mathlib data to map informal queries to their formal dependencies~\citep{liu2025rethinking}.
 We pre-compute embeddings for all formal declarations in the relevant libraries (Mathlib for \proofnet and \minif; \texttt{con-nf} for \connf).
 This training setup establishes \connf as an OOD benchmark for the retrieval module.
 For the DPR baseline, we retrieve the top-5 premises based on the entire informal statement.
+Unlike fixed-$k$ baselines, the number of premises retrieved by \drift is dynamic.
+By selecting the top-1 candidate for each sub-query and performing deduplication, the final set size is at most $n$, where $n$ is the number of decomposed sub-queries.

-\rparagraph{Illustrate} In order to demonstrate premise usage in real contexts, we select up to $m=3$ exemplar theorems using the greedy coverage algorithm described in \Cref{sec:method_theorem_selector}.
+\rparagraph{Illustrate} To demonstrate premise usage in real contexts, we select up to $m=3$ exemplar theorems using the greedy coverage algorithm described in \Cref{sec:method_theorem_selector}.
+This value was selected based on an empirical analysis of diminishing returns in premise coverage, as detailed in \Cref{appx:topm_budget}.

 \rparagraph{Formalize Theorems} As described in \Cref{sec:method_formalize}, the formalization prompt combines the original informal statement with the retrieved premises and illustrative theorems.
 Each premise is presented with its full name, formal declaration, and source code.
 Each illustrative theorem is included as a pair of its informal and formal statements.
-This demonstrates both the informal-to-formal alignment and the concrete application of the premises within a theorem instance.
-To evaluate pass@k, we generate 10 formalizations for each problem.
+This pairing demonstrates both the informal-to-formal alignment and the concrete application of the premises within a theorem instance.
+To evaluate pass@$k$, we generate 10 formalizations for each problem.